SaadmaanJim/sqa-manual-testing-basic/README.md

 - **Failure**: When user sees the problem

 ### 10. Root Cause
--Main reason behind the defect.
+Main reason behind the defect.
 Fixing root cause prevents same issues in future.

 ### 11. 7-Testing Principles
 1. Testing shows presence of defects (not absence)